kevinl94303/kevins-messing-around/rancher-rolling-update.md

 # In the Terminal using Rancher-Compose

 Note: For some reason, updating using the command line breaks the UI updating feature.
 I will further investigate this.
-Because of this, updating through rancher-compose is undesirable at the moment.
+Because of this and other bugs, updating through rancher-compose is undesirable at the moment.
 However, it does offer more flexibility in editing the docker-compose.yml file.

 Following the steps from
 http://rancher.com/docs/rancher/v1.6/en/cattle/rancher-compose/, install rancher-compose from the Rancher Web UI, scrolling down to the page footer and selecting "Download CLI > Rancher Compose"